As of Q2 of 2019, more than 2.41 billion people were using Facebook.

 Once you’ve built an initial target audience and learned their habits, you can leverage this even further.
 Some ways you can do this include:

-- Humanize your business by displaying its vulnerability.
-Write about your employees for behind the scenes posts.
 These types of posts are great for driving engagement.
-Also be sure to tag your employees and encourage them to share the post.
+Also, be sure to tag your employees and encourage them to share the post.

 The Facebook algorithm favors pages that create more engagement.
-Engagement is valued higher than passive viewing and page views.
+Facebook engagement is valued higher than passive viewing and page views.

 Similarly, private content shared by family and friends ranks higher in newsfeeds than public content shared by businesses and media organizations.